-2) I will be following my instruction booklet as closely as I can so that you can flit back and forth between this sewalong and the drawings in the booklet with as much ease as possible!
+2) I will be following my *new* instruction booklet as closely as I can so that you can flit back and forth between this sewalong and the drawings in the booklet with as much ease as possible!
 If you are working with the older instruction booklet, many things have remained the same, though there have been a few updates.
 Feel free to email me if you would like a copy of the new instruction booklet.

-Check page 24 of your instruction booklet for my handy Materials Checklist
+Check page 28 of your instruction booklet for a handy Materials Checklist.

 There are a few things I'd like to note before we jump in to your project!

-1) If you haven't already, I highly suggest washing your fabric!
+1) If you haven't already, I suggest washing your fabric.
 Nothing is worse than finishing a project and then having it ruined come laundry day.
 I can't tell you how much I've regretted not taking the time to wash my fabric before sewing it up.
-So many cute items are now basically child-sized because they have carelessly been tossed into the dryer and they were never pre-shrunk.
+So many cute items are now basically child-sized because they have carelessly been tossed into the dryer, and they were never pre-shrunk.

-4) Remember to be easy on yourself and take lots of breaks!
-Sewing is supposed to be fun, so if you feel yourself getting frustrated, take a deep breath, tell yourself nice things, and grab a sweet treat for yourself!
-That could mean taking a TV break, walking around outside, grabbing a special cup of coffee, or opting for a quick nap!
+4) Remember to be easy on yourself, and take lots of breaks!
+Sewing is supposed to be fun, so if you feel yourself getting frustrated, take a deep breath, tell yourself nice things, and grab a sweet treat!
+That could mean taking a TV break, walking around outside, grabbing a special cup of coffee, or opting for a quick nap.

 Let's Get Started!

 Before I sew my darts, I like to mark out my darts with some tailors chalk or another marking medium safe for fabric.
-It makes the entire process of sewing a straight line on a angle sooooo much easier than eyeballing it.
+It makes the entire process of sewing a straight line on an angle sooooo much easier than eyeballing it.

-Sew your Front + Back Bodice darts by pinching the right sides of your fabric together, matching up the notches and sewing to a tapered point creating a triangle using a straight stitch .
-Do not backtack at
+Sew your Front + Back Bodice darts by pinching the right sides of your fabric together, matching up the dart legs and sewing to a tapered point, creating a triangle.
+Do not backstitch at the end points.

-4) Tie off the ends of your threads at the dart point and press CF (Center Front) darts towards the side seam of your bodice & UA (underarm) darts
+Tie off the ends of your threads at the dart points.

 Press your under arm darts down towards the waist and your CF darts towards the side seams.